Betta fish owners will witness all kinds of weird behavior.

 2. It has Nitrate poisoning.

-Long-term exposure to Nitrate is one of the if not, the most common reason behind a betta that’s lethargically lying on the bottom of its aquarium.
+Long-term exposure to Nitrate is one of the if not, the most common reason behind a Betta fish that’s lethargically lying on the bottom of its aquarium.

 Is your Betta fish also progressively losing its coloration and beginning to look pale?

 Is it lacking appetite?

 Do its gills move rapidly as if the fish is out of breath?

-If you notice a combination of these signs then it’s very likely that your Betta is being poisoned by the Nitrate content in its aquarium water.
+If you notice a combination of these signs then it’s very likely that your Betta spends its time on the tank’s bottom because it has been poisoned by the Nitrate content in its aquarium water.

 If you click the link you’ll learn everything about that condition and how to immediately treat it, but I’ll give you a quick rundown.